jmann6/Map_A_Day/README.md

 Map_A_Day
 =========

-Personal goal of creating a map or graphic every day for 365 days.
+Personal goal of creating a map or graphic every day.
 Trying to use as many methods and solutions as possible.

 ![ScreenShot](http://jasonhoward.info/wp-content/uploads/2014/10/ColoradoOilandGasPermits2014.png)